hbc/dc_2016_04/lessons/02_the_filesystem.md

 **Exercise**

 1. Create a backup directory called `new_backup`
-2. Copy all 6 fastq files files there with 1 command
+2. Copy both fastq files files there with 1 command

 * * * *

 By default, `rm`, will NOT delete directories.
 You can tell `rm` to delete a directory using the `-r` option.
-Let's delete that `new` directory we just made.
+Let's delete our `backup` and `new_backup` directories we just made.
 Enter the following command:

 	$ rm -r new_backup